sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

     ![pip](/images1/firewallIP.png)

-1. Copy the Public Ip and save it in text editor.
+1. Copy the Public Ip and save it in a text editor.

     ![ip](/images1/firewallip1.png)